Sucroferric oxyhydroxide (By mouth)

 Sucroferric Oxyhydroxide (soo-kroe-FER-ik ox-ee-hye-DROX-ide)

-Controls the phosphorus levels in the blood of patients who have chronic kidney disease.
+Controls phosphorus levels in the blood of patients who have chronic kidney disease and on dialysis.

 VelphoroThere may be other brand names for this medicine.